-• New Employee: When you first enroll, you must enroll all eligible dependents you wish to cover for the current Plan Year.
-Employee and dependent coverage begins on the same coverage effective date (see "When Coverage Begins" under "Employee Enrollments").

-• New Dependent.
-If you want new dependents covered under your health plan(s) for the remainder of the Plan Year, you must enroll them within 31 days of eligibility; for example, marriage, registration of domestic partnership, birth of a child, adoption placement, or loss of the dependent's other coverage.

-• Existing Dependent.
-For all plans, existing dependents can only be enrolled during the annual Open Enrollment period or if a qualified mid-year event occurs.
+- New Employee: When you first enroll, you must enroll all eligible dependents you wish to cover for the current Plan Year.
+Employee and dependent coverage begins on the same coverage effective date (see "When Coverage Begins" under "Employee Enrollments"). - New Dependent: If you want new dependents covered under your health plan(s) for the remainder of the Plan Year, you must enroll them within 31 days of eligibility; for example, marriage, registration of domestic partnership, birth of a child, adoption placement, or loss of the dependent's other coverage. - Existing Dependent: For all plans, existing dependents can only be enrolled during the annual Open Enrollment period or if a qualified mid-year event occurs.
 See "Open Enrollment" and "Mid-Year Changes" under "Can I Change My Mind?"

-When you acquire a new dependent, enroll them online (through VCHRP Employee Self Service Life Events) or submit an Enrollment & Change Form.
+When you acquire a new dependent, enroll them online (through VCHRP Employee Self Service Life Events) or submit an Enrollment & Change Form, making sure to submit the proof of dependent documentation.
 Except for 31 days of coverage from the date of birth for a newborn child, coverage for dependents is never automatic.
 Coverage is also not retroactive.
 Restrictions may apply in some cases for some plans.
 See the medical, dental, and vision chapters for further information.

-If an enrollment is submitted timely, coverage for new dependents begins on the event date (date of birth or placement for adoption, date of marriage, or registration date of a domestic partnership).
+If an enrollment is submitted timely, coverage for new dependents begins on the event date for newborns (date of birth) or placement for adoption, and the first day of the following pay period (from the County Payroll Calendar) for which a change was input into our payroll system for a marriage, or registration for domestic partnership.